apresdev/apres-terraform/modules/aws/alerting/README.md

   `costalerts.amazonaws.com` is for Budget and Cost Anomaly alerts.
 * `slack_channel_id` is the Slack channel ID for notifications.
-To find a channel ID, in Slack, right click on a channel and select "View channel details" and the Channel ID should be at the bottom, like C07S3JC2C0N
+To find a channel ID, in Slack, right click on a channel and select "View channel details" and the Channel ID should be at the bottom, like `C07S3JC2C0N`.

-If configuring MS Teams, us the `chatbot_msteams_config` object.
+If configuring MS Teams, use the `chatbot_msteams_config` object.
 The same values apply as above, with the difference being the `msteams_channel_id` instead of the `slack_channel_id`.
 The Channel ID is buried in the URL to the channel, and can be found in Teams using the "Get link to channel" menu option.
 A resulting URL might look like